performant-software/Neatline/README.md

 #### Install Geoserver

+If you want to use Neatline in conjunction with the Neatline Maps plugin to incorporate web map services (WMS) into your exhibits (for example, to create editions of georeferenced historical maps), you'll need to have access to an installation of [Geoserver][geoserver], a powerful open-source geospatial server that generates and delivers the WMS layers.

+If you have experience administering Java applications, you can download and install your own instance of Geoserver.
+Compared with LAMP stack applications like Omeka, Neatline, Wordpress, or Drupal, Geoserver is relatively difficult to install, deploy, and maintain.

+If you don't have the resources to manage your own installation, there are two ways to get up and running: If you have access to institutional IT services, ask if they can provide Geoserver hosting.
+If not, there are also commercial hosting available from companies like [AcuGIS][acugis], although we don't have experience with these services and can't vouch for them.

 For detailed instructions on installing Geoserver, refer to [Geoserver's official documentation][geoserver-install-documentation].

 #### Create a New Exhibit

-  1. Click on the "Neatline" tab along the top of the administrative interface.
+  1. Click on the "Neatline" tab at he top of the administrative interface.
   2. Click the "Create an Exhibit" button.
   3. Enter a title for the exhibit.
-The title will be displayed at the top of the full-screen public display view.
+The title will be displayed at the top of the public display view.
+  4. Optionally, enter a description for the exhibit.
+The description is something of a catch-all category designed to house introductory text for the exhibit.
+This could just be 2-3 sentences to set the stage, but it could also be used to present long-format prose to go with the exhibit.
-  4. Enter a slug for the exhibit.
+  5. Enter a slug for the exhibit.
 The slug is used to form the public-facing URL for the exhibit.
 By default, a slug will be auto-generated from the text that you typed into the "Title" field.
 If you want to edit the default slug, click on the input and type a new string.
 Slugs can only contain letters, numbers, and hyphens (no spaces).
-  5. (Optional): In addition to the default option of using georeferenced layers as the foundation for the exhibit (OpenStreetMap/Google tiles, rectified geotiff files, etc.), you can also use any static image associated with an Omeka item as the base layer for the exhibit.
+  6. (Optional): In addition to the default option of using georeferenced layers as the foundation for the exhibit (OpenStreetMap/Google tiles, rectified geotiff files, etc.), you can also use any static image associated with an Omeka item as the base layer for the exhibit.
 Use the "Choose an Image" dropdown to browse all images in your Omeka archive, grouped by parent item.
     * **Note:** You can't mix static images and geographic layers.
 If you select a static image to build the exhibit on, you won't be able to add georeferenced elements down the line, since the "spatial" annotation data will be relative to the dimensions of the image, not a geographic coordinate set.
-  5. Check the "Public" box if you want the exhibit to be publicly-accessible.
+  5. Check the "Public" box if you want the exhibit to be publishes on your site and visible to anonymous users.
 By default, exhibits are only visible to administrators.
-  8. Click "Create Exhibit."
+  8. Click "Save Neatline."

 #### Browse Exhibits

 After creating an exhibit, you'll be taken back to the exhibits browse screen, where you'll see a listing for the new exhibit.

-  * The "Exhibit"column lists the title of the exhibit, the slug, and links to edit the exhibit metadata and delete the exhibit.
-To open the Neatline editing environment for the exhibit, click on the title (see below).
+  * The "Exhibit" column lists the title of the exhibit, the slug, and links to edit the exhibit details and delete the exhibit.
+Click on the title to go to the public-facing view of the exhibit.
-  * The "View" column lists three links to the public-facing instantiations of the exhibit.
-The "In-Theme" view shows the exhibit in the context of the currently-activated Omeka theme.
-"Fullscreen" stretches the exhibit to fill the entire screen space and adds a narrow header bar across the top of the screen with the exhibit title.
-The "Embed" view is the same as the "Fullscreen" mode without the top bar (this view can be used to embed the exhibit in external environments with an iframe).
-  * The "Items Query" columns shows a link to a form where you can specify a subset of your Omeka collection to make avaialble in the Neatline editing environment for the exhibit (see below).
+  * The link in the "Items Query" column links to a form where you can specify a subset of your Omeka collection to make avaialble in the Neatline editing environment for the exhibit (see below).
   * The "Modified" column lists the date and time when the content of the exhibit was last updated.
   * The "# Items" column lists the number of records that are plotted on at least one of the three available viewports in a Neatline exhibit.
   * The "Public" column shows whether the exhibit is publicly-accessible.
+  * The link in the "Edit" column links to the Neatline exhibit-building application.

 #### Edit Exhibit Metadata

-Click the "Edit Details" link in the "Exhibit" column to edit the exhibit title, slug, and public status.
+Click the "Edit Details" link in the "Exhibit" column to edit the exhibit title, description, slug, and public status.
 Click "Save Exhibit" to commit the changes.

 #### Delete an Exhibit

 Click the "Delete" link in the "Exhibit" column to delete the exhibit.
-Click "Delete" again on the confirmation page. **This cannot be undone.**
+Click "Delete" again on the confirmation popup. **This cannot be undone.**

 #### Define an Items Query